chiayuan/shopback/readme.md

 ## Environment
 This project is built on `Python 3.9`,
 and using `pyenv` and `pipenv` to isolate the environment from my workspace
-Please use these two tool to get the best experience to review my work.
+Please use these two tools to get the best experience to review my work.
 If not, there is also a `requirements` file for `pip install`.

 Please follow instructions below to setup the environment: